Skip to main content

 Nature at its best

-Take the boardwalk to a ‘graveyard’ of two-metre tall headstones.
+Take the boardwalk to a ‘graveyard’ of 2m tall headstones.
 These are magnetic termite mounds; feats of insect architecture oriented with the sun to keep the termites cool in baking conditions.

 Keep your eyes peeled for hundreds of species of fauna.
 Wallabies, sugar gliders, quolls and flying foxes are all common, as is the dragon-like water monitor that can often be spotted basking on rocks.